People know a lot about black, but that

 like this movie theater room we did in a

-a plain color like this faux.
+accent over a plain color like the green faux

 because we’re talking about going bold with